Beginner Credit Education

 Does a hard inquiry always hurt your score?

 A hard inquiry can affect your score a little, but the impact is usually limited.
-What matters more is the overall pattern of applications and credit behavior.
+What matters more is the broader pattern of applications and credit behavior.

 How long does it take to build credit?

-It depends on the person and the account activity, but building a stronger credit profile usually takes consistent on-time payments and responsible use over time.
+It depends on the person and the activity reported, but stronger credit usually takes consistent on-time payments and responsible use over time.

 Beginner next step